 12 Points has a straightforward structure, and takes place over four days, with three ensembles performing nightly for 60 minutes each.
 All ensembles participate on an equal footing, work for the same financial terms, and break the same bread.
 All visiting artists are in situ in Dublin for the duration of the festival, and in addition to performance, private rehearsal facilities are provided for informal musical encounters between participants, with other social and cultural activities to generate a sense of community among the artistic corpus.
 This can sometimes involve the dark beer with which this city is synonymous.

-However, five years into our journey we’ve realized that 12 Points need not limit itself to Dublin, and that we have developed a model that can be applied in other like minded European cities of similar scale.
+However, five years into our journey we realised that 12 Points need not limit itself to Dublin, and so developed a model that could be applied in other like minded European cities of similar scale.
 In the spirit of exchange that informs everything the festival does, 12 Points itself is now on the road.
 While The first three editions (07,08,09) took place in Project Arts Centre, in the heart of Dublin’s Temple Bar Cultural Quarter, in February 2010, 12 Points undertook its first host edition, when it took place as a co-production with Stavanger Jazz Forum in Stavanger, Western Norway.

-Thus in alternate years, the festival rotates between Dublin and a network of partner organizations in other European cities, the next editions of which will be with our partners Casa De Music, Porto, Portugal in 2012 and Norrland Opera, Umea, Sweden in 2014.
+Thus in alternate years, the festival rotates between Dublin and a network of partner organizations in other European cities, with sucessful festival editions in Casa De Music, Porto, Portugal in 2012 and Norrland Opera, Umea, Sweden in 2014.
 Through this partnership model, 12 Points becomes a powerful tool for sharing networks, resources and expertise on an organizational level, akin to the artistic network model articulated above.

 As we rotate the festival’s location, it is our intention to generate awareness and creative momentum away from recognized centres of activity in Europe’s larger cities, focusing on peripheral locations, of which we acknowledge Dublin as one.
-Thus the festival can be a potent catalyst to stimulating activity in those cities it visits on an annual basis, and also creating lasting residual connections between creative communities in Dublin and elsewhere, as has been the case in our continuing dialogue with Stavanger musicians.
+Thus the festival can be a potent catalyst to stimulating activity in those cities it visits on an annual basis, and also creating lasting residual connections between creative communities in Dublin and elsewhere.

 From the outset, it’s been our intention to maintain a relationship with the artists beyond their once off festival appearance, using its resources and contacts to generate more awareness of their work.
 As 12 Points’ reputation has grown as a key window into the best of Europe’s emerging jazz artists, we’re now harnessing that resource toward a more direct intervention.
 This comes through a new, EACEA funded mobility project called 12 Points Plus, whereby we’re liaising directly with other festivals to present a 12 Points Stage within their own programme.
 The first of these stages took place in March 2011 at the jazz festival of The Sage Gateshead, UK, at which Trio VD (UK), Mari Kvien Brunvoll (Norway) and Donkey Monkey (France), all alumni of the 2010 edition, performed.
 This is a template under which we’ll realise multiple events up to 2013, with 12 Points acting as a de facto agent for these ensembles, securing engagements, organizing transport and logistics and liaising on their behalf with receiving festivals.
 12 Points negotiates fees on their behalf, and subvents their participation, supporting travel and other appropriate costs.
 These events at other festivals take place in the 12 Points livery, and promote the developmental work of the festival to a wide European audience.
 We see 12 Points Plus as a logical extension of our mission, and through this intervention we now have an opportunity to make a dramatic impact on broader awareness of these important practitioners.
 Beyond 2013, we foresee other important applications of 12 Points Plus, as a representative showcase of pan-European jazz that could be deployed at major rock and pop festivals and international music showcases like MIDEM, APAP and SXSW.